Home-Assistant-Pro-Team/Gestione-Allarme-Home-Assistant-Alarm/README_EN.md

 - A select template is created to have the list of all sensors used for alarm operation, filtered by domain and device_class.
 - When a sensor is selected from the select, it is automatically added to the list of alarm-enabled sensors; if already present, it is removed.
 - When the alarm status changes to ARMED_NIGHT or ARMED_AWAY, sensors with device_class: windows that are in the "on" (open) state are excluded from the trigger (they are not removed from the list).
-- When a window that was previously excluded from triggering is closed and 10 minutes elapse, it is automatically re-entered among the sensors for alarm control, but only during the ARMED_NIGHT state.
+- When a window that had previously been excluded from operation is closed and 10 minutes elapses, it is automatically re-entered among the sensors for alarm control, but ONLY during the ARMED_NIGHT state.
-- Automation takes care of everything: when a sensor goes to the "on" state, the corresponding trigger is automatically activated.
+- It is possible to exclude from the selected sensors only for ARMED_AWAY mode during a single alarm input, either before activating it or after.
+This exclusion remains in effect until the alarm is deactivated.
 - Individual sensors can be excluded or included even with an alarm in progress from the user interface (UI).
 - In notifications, the last sensor that actually changed state is always identified, indicating the time when this happened.
 - You can decide which sensors to include or exclude from the list used in the "select" function in the "general_alarm" file by entering the entities in the exclude_alarm_entities and include_alarm_entities groups.